-June 22, 2022
+June 21, 2023

-The Honorable Rosa DeLauro Chair Committee on Appropriations U.S. House of Representatives Washington, DC 20515

-The Honorable Kay Granger Ranking Member Committee on Appropriations U.S. House of Representatives Washington, DC 20515
+The Honorable Kay Granger Chair Committee on Appropriations U.S. House of Representatives Washington, DC 20515 The Honorable Rosa DeLauro Ranking Member Committee on Appropriations U.S. House of Representatives Washington, DC 20515

-Dear Chair DeLauro and Ranking Member Granger:
+Dear Chair Granger and Ranking Member DeLauro:

-As the Committee prepares to mark up the Fiscal Year 2023 Homeland Security Appropriations bill, the U.S. Chamber of Commerce urges you to consider the following policy and funding recommendations, which would promote business and economic growth, improve security and resilience, and facilitate cross-border trade and travel.
+As the Committee prepares to mark up the Fiscal Year 2024 Homeland Security Appropriations bill, the U.S. Chamber of Commerce urges you to consider the following policy and funding recommendations, which would promote business and economic growth, improve security and resilience, and facilitate cross-border trade and travel.

-Customs and Border Protection (CBP): The Chamber supports \$15.74 billion for the CBP to hire additional customs officers, agricultural specialists, and support personnel that would facilitate the movement of goods and people at America's ports of entry.
-Customs and Border Patrol (CBP) staffing needs are hampering CBP's ability to keep pace with the long-term growth in trade and tourists at our ports of entry and this funding demonstrates the Committee's commitment to supporting cross border economic growth, consumer safety, and security.
+Customs and Border Protection (CBP): The Chamber supports full funding for the CBP to hire additional customs officers, agricultural specialists, and support personnel to secure the border and facilitate the legal movement of goods and people at America's ports of entry.
+Customs and Border Patrol (CBP) staffing needs are hampering CBP's ability to keep pace with the long-term growth in trade and tourists at our ports of entry, so providing this funding would demonstrate the Committee's commitment to supporting cross border economic growth, consumer safety, and security.
+We strongly believe that additional funding for Customs and Border Protection and the U.S. Border Patrol to obtain additional human, physical, and technological resources will improve our nation's border security efforts.